StackExchange/dnscontrol/documentation/getting-started/getting-started.md

 There are 2 types of providers:

-A "Registrar" is with whom you register the domain.
+* A "Registrar" is with whom you register the domain.
 Start with `NONE`, which is a provider that never talks to or updates the registrar.
 You can define your registrar later when you want to use advanced features.

-A "DnsProvider" is the service that actually provides DNS service (port 53) and may be the same or a different registrar.
+* A "DnsProvider" is the service that actually provides DNS service (port 53) and may be the same or a different registrar.
 Even if both your Registrar and DnsProvider are the same company, two different definitions must be included in `dnsconfig.js`.

+{% hint style="warning" %}
+**WARNING:** Here's a point that confuses many new DNSControl users.
+Even if a provider is both a "registrar" and a DNS Provider", it still needs to be defined twice.
+For example, if you use NAMEDOTCOM as both your registrar and DNS provider, you'll define a `REG_NAMEDOTCOM` and `DNS_NAMEDOTCOM`.
+However it only needs to be defined in `creds.json` once.
+{% endhint %}

 ## 4. Create the initial `creds.json`